 SEO benefits

 Well-structured content, labelled buttons, alt text, and other initiatives for accessibility, consequently, result in positive impact for SEO (Search Engine Optimisation).
-This combo is one of the reasons for our next topic.

 “I love working with organisations who prioritise web accessibility because the technical building blocks for SEO growth are typically already in place.” - Darren McManus, SEO Consultant.